versalitas/Sprint4/README.md

 ## What is REST?

-Architectural style providing standars between computer systems on the web facilitating communication with each other.
+Architectural style of communication standards between computer systems on the web.

 REpresentational State Transfer

 #### Separation client/ server:

-The implementation of the client and the implementation of the server can be done independently without each knowing about the other.
 Each side can be changed independently without affecting the other side.

 Since they know the format of exchange they can be kepy modular and separate.
 Fleixibilty and scalability.

 #### Statelessness:

 Client and Server understand any message received indepentently of previous messages and respective state.
 #### REST uses Resources

 Resources are the nouns of the Web, they describe any object, document, or thing that you may need to store or send to other services.